Excel TVExcelTV

 Understanding Unique Values in Excel

 Unique values are individual, non-repeating data points within a range or column.
-As a CFO and data scientist, I frequently work with large datasets where identifying these distinct entries is crucial.
+For example, a customer list with the names Ana, Ben, Ana, and Chen has three unique names.
 Excel offers several methods to count unique values:

 1. COUNTIF function